MassimilianoRoccamena/AN2DL-Project/README.md

 Our optimal model was based on a 400x400 images tiling preprocessing

-It works on resized 384x384 tiles, was trained without augmentation and with 1e-4 learning rate, and was early stopped on validation loss at iteration 8
+It works on resized 384x384 tiles, it was trained without augmentation and with 1e-4 learning rate, and it was early stopped on validation loss at iteration 8.

 ![Test Segmentation](/OPT_MODEL.PNG)